 Introduction

-sbt-izpack is a plugin for the Scala-based SBT 0.10.x build tool.
+sbt-izpack is a plugin for the Scala-based SBT build tool (version 0.10.x or better).
 IzPack is an open source tool that allows you to create flexible Java-based graphical and command-line installers.
 This plugin allows you to use IzPack directly from your SBT 0.10.x project.

 This document explains how to use the plugin.